brain-research/LeaveNoTrace/README.md

 }
 ```

-##### Thanks
-We thank Sergio Guadarrama, Oscar Ramirez, and Anoop Korattikara for
-implementing DDPG and thank Peter Pastor for insightful discussions.

 ##### Funding
-Work done while Ben Eysenbach was a member of the Google Brain Residency Program (g.co/brainresidency).
+Work done while Ben Eysenbach was a member of the Google Brain Residency Program <g.co/brainresidency>.

 ##### Legal
-"This is not an officially supported Google product."
+This is not an officially supported Google product.

+##### Contact
+Please send pull requests and file issues with @ben-eysenbach.
+For other correspondence, email <eysenbach@google.com>.